mandober/debrief.math/math.GLOSSARY.md

 <!-- /TOC -->

 ## Abel Prize
-Abel Prize, award granted annually for research in mathematics, in commemoration of the XIX century Norwegian mathematician Niels Henrik Abel.
-The Niels Henrik Abel Memorial Fund was established in 2002, and it is administered by the Norwegian Ministry of Education and Research.
+Abel Prize is an award granted annually for research in mathematics in commemoration of the XIX century Norwegian mathematician Niels Henrik Abel.
+The "Niels Henrik Abel Memorial Fund" was established in 2002, and it is administered by the Norwegian Ministry of Education and Research.

 ## Abstraction
-Abstraction is the process by which the irrelevant details are removed in order to expose the underlying structure.
+Abstraction is the process by which an object is stripped of all irrelevant details in order to expose its underlying structure.
+Abstraction is reached by extracting the common features from a set of related examples.
+Abstraction is the process in which the details of a well-understood object are deliberately "forgotten" in order to simplify it and then regard it as a new entity independent of its parts.

 ## Algebra
 1. Algebra, branch of mathematics in which arithmetical operations and formal manipulations are applied to abstract symbols rather than specific numbers.
-2. An algebra, or an algebraic structure, is a mathematical structure consisting of a carrier set that is endowed with additional structure, upholding a set of axioms.
+2. An algebra or an algebraic structure is a mathematical structure consisting of a carrier set endowed with additional structure and a set of axioms.

 ## Algorithm
-Algorithm is a systematic procedure that produces, in a finite number of steps, the answer to a query (or a solution to a problem).
+Algorithm is a systematic procedure that produces in a finite number of steps a solution to a query/problem.

 The name derives from the Latin translation ("Algoritmi de numero Indorum") of the IX century treatise on arithmetic by the mathematician Al-Khwarizmi (Al-Khwarizmi ~> Al-gwaritmi ~> Al-goritmi ~> Al-go-rithm). (rithm vs rhythm)

-Many mathematical terms beginning with "al-" have arabic origin (algebra, alcohol, alcaloid).
+Many mathematical terms beginning with "al-" have arabic origin
+al-gebra, al-cohol, al-caloid, Al-geebra, Al-gezira, Al-Khwarizmi, al-fred, offred, oftalmolog

 ## Analysis
-Analysis is a branch of mathematics that deals with *continuous change* and with certain general types of processes that have emerged from the study of continuous change, such as *limits*, *differentiation* and *integration*.
+Mathematical Analysis, as a branch of mathematics, deals with continuous change and with general types of processes emerged from it, such as limits, differentiation and integration.

 ## Axiom
 An *axiom* or a *postulate* is a statement, taken to be true, that serves as an initial premise (a starting point) for further reasoning and argumentation.